dglaeser/xpress/README.md

 cmake --install build
 ```

+Omit the `-DCMAKE_INSTALL_PREFIX` flag for a system-wide installation.
+After installation, you can use `cmake`'s
-Afterwards, you can use `find_package` in your project to let `cmake` find the library, and link against the `xpress::xpress` target.
+`find_package` command in your project to let `cmake` find the library, and link against the `xpress::xpress` target.

 ## Evaluating expressions

-As mentioned, for evaluations we need to bind values to the variables of the expression.
-All symbols and expression types allow to bind values to them via `operator=`,
+In order to evaluate an expression, we need to bind values to its leaf symbols.
+All symbols and expression types allow
-and we may use the `at` function to combine the results into a single data structure (you may also use the `with` function - which is the same as `at` - depending on your preferences).
+to bind values to them via `operator=`, and we may use the `at` function to combine the results into a single data structure.
 Finally, `value_of` evaluates the expression at the provided values.

 ```cpp <!-- {{xpress-eval-snippet}} -->